esl/bryan_cb_sf_2020_talk/readme.md

 # Bloom filter [^bloom]

-Used as an optimization in many data stores to avoid searching/index lookup when the entity just doesn't exist.
+Used as an optimization in many data stores to avoid hitting index files to check if an element exists - some examples :

 * Cassandra
 * Riak